wp-plugins/event-rocket/readme.txt

 in terms of styling that can occur theme to theme (ie, to make things super-seamless some CSS knowledge is going to be required).
 4. Editing venue coordinates
-5. Enhanced admin toolbar options
-6. Cleanup tools menu entry (will not normally appear unless The Events Calendar has been deactivated)
+5. Cleanup tools menu entry (will not normally appear unless The Events Calendar has been deactivated)
-7. The actual cleanup screen
+6. The actual cleanup screen

 == Changelog ==

+= 2.3 =
+* Officially adds blog switching support: within multisite networks you can now display events from one blog on any other blog
+* Adds a venue embed shortcode that parallels the event embed shortcode
+* Removes the troublesome admin menu extension - should ease compatibility concerns in a variety of situations

 = 2.2 =
 * Restore venue positiong for single events (where only The Events Calendar and not Events Calendar PRO is activated)